-Being a winter-squash member, butternuts can be readily available in the USA markets from September until the middle of December.
-However, since many fruits arrive into USA from South American continent, they can be easily found all around the season.
+Butternut squash, being a member of the winter squash vegetables, can be readily available in the USA markets from September until the middle of December.
+However, since they imported from the South American continent to the USA, they can be easily found year round in the markets.

-Buy well-grown whole butternut squash instead of its sections.
-Look for mature product that features fine woody note on tapping, and heavy in hand.
+Buy fresh whole butternut squash instead of its cut sections.
+Look for a mature produce that features a fine woody note on tapping, and heavy in hand.
 Its stem should be stout and firmly attached to the fruit.

 Avoid those with wrinkled surface, spots, cuts, and bruises.

-Once at home, well-ripen squash can be stored for many weeks in cool, humid-free, well-ventilated place at room temperature.
+Once at home, mature squash can be stored for many weeks in a cool, humid-free, well-ventilated place at room temperature.
 However, cut sections should be placed in the refrigerator wrapped in a plastic bag where they keep well for few days.

-As in pumpkins, some hybrid squash varieties are generally subjected to insecticide powder or spray.
-Therefore, wash them thoroughly in running water in order to remove dirt, soil and any residual insecticides/fungicides.
+As in pumpkins, some hybrid squash varieties subjected to insecticide powder or spray.
+Therefore, wash them thoroughly under running water to remove dirt, soil and any residual insecticides/fungicides.